-The water fountain will be replaced with a new model and the sink will have its faucet and associated plumbing replaced.
-Neither will be placed back in service unless post-remediation results show the level of lead to be under the action level.
+The water fountain will be replaced with a new model and the sinks will have their faucets and associated plumbing replaced.
+No outlet will be placed back into service until post-remediation water samples show results that are below the lead action level.